 NS493 : Electronic Navigation II -- Provides instruction including practical simulation based training in integrated navigation systems, concentrating on Electronic Chart Display and Information Systems (ECDIS).
 Topics include: the use of ECDIS in navigation, voyage planning and voyage monitoring; precautions to observe when using ECDIS; ECDIS sensor input, including AIS, GPS, gyro-compass, fathometer and speed log; use of ECDIS with alternative positioning sources.
 Prerequisites: NS292 and NS381.
+This course supports the marine license program requirements to meet the Standards for Training, Certification and Watchkeeping (STCW).
+The course may have embedded assessment requirements that must be completed in addition to the class requirements.
 Rec.
 2, Lab 2, Cr.
 3.